nikhils10/Sentiment-Analysis-and-Classification-of-US-Airlines-from-Passenger-Tweets/README.md

 We do exploratory data analysis, modelling to classify the tweets in positive, negative, and neutral sentiments.

 ## Motivation
-Wanted to apply NLP gained knowledge learnt in Coursera Course ()
+Wanted to apply NLP gained knowledge learnt in Coursera Course (Natural Language Processing in Tensorflow) on real world problem to get exposure to working with Textual data .

 ## Problem Type
 Sentiment Analysis and a Classification Problem solved using machine learning algorithms like Logistic Regression, Support Vector Machines, XgBOOST, Random Forests Classifier, Niave Bayes .